ReScience/ReScience-submission/article/Name-YEAR.md

 $$S = N_t \times f(N_t,P_t)$$ {#eq:6}

-The objective in this paper is to reproduce every result from the original publication.
-Every figure from the original paper will be reproduced, except for the Figure 2 and Figure 7, which only represent the functions for some equations when a parameter is changed.
+The objective in this paper is to reproduce the main results of the original publication.
+Therefore, we did not reproduce figures 1, 2 and 7.
+Figure 1 schematic representation of an insect life cycle.
+Figures 2 and figure 7 represent relationship between parameters and population size/proportion of parasited host.
 Therefore, they are not necessary in order to show how difficult it is to detect the regulating effect of natural enemies on a host population.
 For every figure reproduced, we will use the exact same values that were used in the original paper for the different parameters.